Spike756/Spike756.github.io/README.md

 # Spike756.github.io

-Cloned a repository and added a readme file to my desktop
+Andrew Weller
+ajweller@my.waketech.edu
+Student account for Waketech university
+Downloaded github desktop and used the url to copy the repository to my computer.
+Then pushed the update to github.com